Airlift-Framework/airlift-framework.github.com/_posts/api/0100-03-14-resourceSecurityMetadata.md

      var resourceMetadata = require('airlift/resourceMetadata');

 The following table describes the properties of the Javascript Object returned by the previous code.
-Returns a property of the resource if it has a value for that property.
+It returns a property of the resource if it has a value for that property.
 If not, returns a default value.
+The returned properties are Java HashSets of roles that can make requests to the resource.

 <br>